muriplz/Caquita/README.md

 A [Discord](https://discord.com) bot made using [JDA](https://jda.wiki).

 # Contributing
-We are open for PR's, localization, art and ideas!
+We are open for PR's

 Come chat on [Our Discord Server](https://discord.gg/4CqZX2q76A) if you are interested